 - Shoot boxing (Standing Vale Tudo)

 When people use the term kickboxing, they typically refer to specific styles.
 Usually, these are the ones that self-identify as such—American, Dutch, and Japanese.
-Let’s take a look at the beginnings of Full Contact and the most prominent sanctioning bodies in the world.
+Let’s take a look at how Full Contact began, as well as the most prominent sanctioning bodies in the world.

 The History of American Kickboxing

 Well, for the most part, the same is true for any point-fighting martial arts system.
 Tactics in such systems gear more towards scoring points than defeating an opponent.

 Point-fighting systems are strictly regulated.
 It comes as no surprise that they may be limiting for more ambitious players.

 And thus, the Professional Karate Association (PKA) came to be.
 The year 1974 saw the first World Championships of Full Contact Karate in Los Angeles.
 It brought together a wide array of diverse fighting styles.
 PKA unified these systems by instituting a standard set of rules.
 This marked the beginning of American Kickboxing.

 In 1986, PKA declined due to legal and revenue reasons.
 Retiring PKA executives came together and established the International Sport Karate Association (ISKA).
-Today, ISKA is still a significant sanctioning body.
+Today, ISKA is still a prominent sanctioning body.
 It covers sports karate, mixed martial arts, and several kickboxing styles.